judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Has been to the Gabr home in Cairo
 - Quotes by  Brian Sullivan
   - "We all have money in common" - Brian Sullivan
-  - "Countries with McDonalld's don't go to war with each other" - Brian Sullivan
+  - "Countries with McDonald's don't go to war with each other" - Brian Sullivan
   - "I'm the oil geek" - Brian Sullivan
 - Recency Bias - because something has been a certain way recently, people think it should be this way forever.
   - In relation to oil prices
-  - 25 years ago oil prices in today's USD is $48 "so maybe this is where oil wants to be"
+  - 25 years ago, oil prices in today's USD was $48, "so maybe this is where oil wants to be"
-- Brian is commited to making content designed for digital consumption
+- Brian is committed to making content designed for digital consumption
   - 30-90 seconds
-- CNBC is the Business News Leader
+- CNBC is the Business News-Leader
 - Sawiris - richest family in Egypt

 {% cloudinary /assets/images/2015/10/brian-sullivan-cnbc-headquarters-englewood-gabr-fellows.jpeg caption="" alt="" %}